botanicalbabble/botanicalbabble.github.io/README.md

 We're here to share info with the plant community!

-You can add new plants and comment!
+You can add new plants, change details about the plants if they're incorrect, and comment!

 If you say something you don't mean, you can delete your comments!